mikeizbicki/ucr-cs100/textbook/using-bash/nctutorial/README.md

 ### Further Reading

 As I mentioned back in the beginning, `netcat` is referred to as a "swiss army knife" by many.
 It is a great little tool for many things, but it is not always the best tool.
 You would not cut a tree down with a spoon, right?
-We saw in the port scanning section that there are better tools, like nmap, and netstat.
+We saw in the port scanning section that there are better tools, like `nmap`, and `netstat`.
 Also, many system administrators might block usage of `netcat` because of the possibility of malicious actions with it.
 You might want a prompt to play around with rather than sending one whole chunk of commands to the server.
 In that case, you are probably better off using `telnet`.
 With named pipes and redirections running wild, the syntax for `netcat` might be a little too crazy for you, so you might be better off with a different version of `netcat` like `ncat`.
 Maybe you are more interested in breaking into systems and nothing else, then